knetikmedia/knetikcloud-go-client/docs/GamificationLeaderboardsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetLeaderboardRank**
-> LeaderboardEntryResource GetLeaderboardRank(contextType, contextId, id)
-Retrieves a specific user entry with rank
+> LeaderboardEntryResource GetLeaderboardRank(ctx, ctx, contextType, contextId, id) Retrieves a specific user entry with rank

 The context type identifies the type of entity (i.e., 'activity') being tracked on the leaderboard.
 The context ID is the unique ID of the actual entity tracked by the leaderboard